TheRedBlueCube3/minesweeper/README.md

 The board consists of hidden cells, some containing mines.
 Uncover a cell by selecting its coordinates.
 If it's a mine, you lose.
 If it's safe, a number appears indicating how many mines are adjacent to that cell.
 **Use logic to deduce mine locations and mark them with flags.**
+Marking all mines with flags isn't necessary, but helps.

 ### Clear all non-mine cells to win!